tyconsulting/blog.tyang.github.io/_posts/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 <h5>OpsMgr management groups are partially updates due to the (mis)configuration of Windows Update (or other patching solutions such as ConfigMgr).</h5>
 I have heard situations where a subset of management servers were updated by Windows Update, and the patch level among management servers themselves, as well as between servers and agents are different.
 Ideally, all management servers should be patched together within a very short time window (together with updating SQL DBs and management packs), and agents should also be updated ASAP.
 Leaving management servers in different patch levels would cause many undesired issues.
 <h5>It is hard to identify the patch level for management servers</h5>
-Although OpsMgr administrators can verify the patch list for the agent by creating a state view for agents and select “Patch List” property, the patch list property for OpsMgr management servers and gateway servers are not populated in OpsMgr.
+Although OpsMgr administrators can verify the patch list for the agent by creating a state view for agents and select "Patch List" property, the patch list property for OpsMgr management servers and gateway servers are not populated in OpsMgr.
 This is because the object discovery of which is responsible for populating this property only checks the patch applied to the MSI of the OpsMgr agent.
 Additionally, after the update rollup has been installed on OpsMgr servers, it does not show up in the Program and Features in Windows Control Panel.
 Up to date, the most popular way to check the servers patch level is by checking the version of few DLLs and EXEs.
 Due to these difficulties, people may not even aware of the inconsistent patch level within the management group because it is not obvious and it's hard to find out.

 In order to address some of these issues, and helping OpsMgr administrators to better manage the patch level and patching process, I have created the following items in this release of the Self Maintenance MP:
 <h5><b>State view for Health Service which also displays the patch list:</b></h5>